F41zK4r1m/HackTheBox/cerberus.md

 ### User flag:

-After the successfull connection I can connect to the WinRm from my machine using Evil-WinRm:
+After the successful connection I can connect to the WinRm from my machine using Evil-WinRm:

 ![image](https://user-images.githubusercontent.com/87700008/227540221-9aa20183-fbf1-4fd5-9482-334231282117.png)